 SC64 Doc.29.3 Rev.1

-Proposed draft resolution on strengthening national actions for the conservation and restoration of the East Asian-Australasian Flyway
+Proposed draft resolution on strengthening national actions for the conservation and restoration of waterbird flyways

-Submitted by China
+Submitted by China and Cambodia

 Secretariat cover note

 The DR provides an overview of regional efforts to conserve and protect the East Asian-Australasian Flyway (EAAF) and calls for enhanced action by Contracting Parties and other governments in the EAAF.
 Paragraph 21 requests the Secretariat to review the implementation of Resolution X.22 Promoting international cooperation for the conservation of waterbird flyways to indicate the gap and weakness in flyway conservation and make recommendations to improve implementation.